Cyrtodactylus thuongae is 78 millimeters in length and lives high in the Ba Den mountains

 Researchers in Vietnam have discovered a new species of lizard in the mountains near Ho Chi Minh City, bringing the number of lizard species discovered in the Southeast Asian nation to 32.
-The lizard, Cyrtodactylus thuongae is 78 millimeters in length and features dark brown spots on its back and neck.
+The lizard, Cyrtodactylus thuongae is 78 mm in length and features dark brown spots on its back and neck.
 It was named in honor of Dr. Nguyen Thi Lien Thuong, a lecturer with the Ho Chi Minh City University of Food Industry.
 She is a well known herpetologist in the country who has contributed greatly to the research and discovery of amphibious lizards, according to researcher Phung My Trung, one of the researchers who discovered the lizard.

 Trung and his fellow scientists spent three years looking for the lizard after they discovered a dead one east of the Ba Den mountain range.
 They first found a female in 2012 that was living in a stream in a cave at 600 meters altitude on the mountain.
 In June 2013, they found two males in similar habitat.